hashicorp/consul/website/source/api/agent/check.html.md

   status of the check.
 Prior to Consul 1.0, checks used a single `Script` field to define the command to run, and would always run in a shell.
 In Consul 1.0, the `Args` array was added so that checks can be run without a shell.
-The `Args` field is deprecated, and you should include the shell in the `Args` to run under a shell, eg. `"args": ["sh", "-c", "..."]`.
+The `Script` field is deprecated, and you should include the shell in the `Args` to run under a shell, eg. `"args": ["sh", "-c", "..."]`.

 - `DockerContainerID` `(string: "")` - Specifies that the check is a Docker